Executive Summary: ISG Provider Lens™ Multi Public Cloud Services - Germany 2023

 Data security in cloud environments is essential for companies committed to adopting digitalization and hybrid IT solutions and seek to enable their workforce to work more remotely.
 With the increasing demand for flexible security systems to protect sensitive data, workloads and applications, service providers are offering unique combinations of physical and cybersecurity practices to combat ransomware and distributed denial of service (DDoS) attacks.
 Companies that consider security an important component will continue to follow this trend.
 All providers offer security solutions as part of the overall package to protect enterprise customers‘ end-to-end infrastructure and data.

 Cloud services are gaining popularity, and the associated costs are also increasing.
 Therefore, it is imperative that companies optimize the control and management of cloud costs.
 Due to the extensive and complex cloud environment, it is difficult to keep costs under control.
 Therefore, the importance of the FinOps concept has grown significantly in recent years and is now one of the hottest topics.
 Nine out of ten customer meetings at ISG are about optimizing cloud costs.
-Service providers play an important role here, as they have many years
+Service providers play an important role here, as they have many years of experience managing cloud infrastructures and assets and can, therefore, support companies with efficient cost management.

 Within the Consulting and Transformation Services for Large Accounts quadrant, ISG has observed that discussions with customers focus on using public cloud environments to increase business value.
 However, updating an organization’s aging infrastructure and moving to the public cloud requires significant investment and maturity on the part of the customer.
 Providers must demonstrate the long-term benefits to convince customers of the need for such a move.
 Enterprises and vendors both prioritize the transformation to a cloud-native architecture.
 Companies have understood that a hasty move to the cloud may not yield the desired results, and they cannot get the most out of the cloud with the lift-and-shift method.
 Instead, they should move their workloads to the cloud by restructuring or refactoring.
 Using microservices architectures and other native cloud technologies will also be beneficial in the long term.